unravelin/code-test-js/README.md

 - Showcase your CSS chops.
 Try and do some amount of original CSS styling.
 - Include a README alongside your code test detailing how to run it.

+This repo includes a basic scaffold using [create-react-app](https://github.com/facebook/create-react-app) which you are welcome to clone and use as a starting point.
+However, if you'd prefer to use something else, feel free to use any library or framework of choice.

 Follow the directions from the recruiter on how to submit the exercise.
-Please do not publish your code publicly on GitHub or any other site.
+Please do not publish your code publicly on GitHub or any other site; the visibility of your repository should be set to **private**. :warning:

 ## Nice to haves
 - TypeScript Support